Zero Touch Deployment

 - Cable the management interface (MGMT, 0/1) in the segment of the network that provides DHCP IP address and connectivity to the Internet with DNS and FQDN to IP address resolution.

 - Turn on the power switch of the appliance.

-Most appliances will automatically power on when the power cable is attached.
-Some appliance may have to be powered on using the power switch on the front of the appliance, others may have the power switch on the rear of the appliance.
+Most appliances automatically power on when the power cable is attached.
+Some appliance might have to be powered on using the power switch on the front of the appliance, others might have the power switch on the rear of the appliance.
 Some power switches require holding the power button until the unit powers up.

 The next series of steps are automated with the help of the Zero Touch Deployment service, but requires that the following pre-requisites are available.

 - The branch appliance should be powered up

 - DHCP must be available in the existing network to assign management and DNS IP address

 - Any DHCP assigned IP address requires connectivity to the internet with ability to resolve FQDNs

 IP assignment can be configured manually, as long as the other pre-requisites are meet

 The appliance obtains an IP address from the networks DHCP Server, in this example topology this is achieved through the bypassed data interfaces of a factory default state appliance.